vando026/surgeon/README.md

 <h1 align="center"> conviva-surgeon</h1>

-A Scala library with tools to operate on parquet Session Summary (PbSS) and RawLog (PbRl) data.
-Surgeon is designed to reduce the verbose startup code needed to read the data and simplifies working with columns and column arrays.
+A Scala library with that makes it easy to read and query parquet Session Summary (PbSS) and RawLog (PbRl) data.
 For example, Surgeon reduces this mess (taken from a sample notebook on Databricks):

 ```scala
 val hourly_df = sqlContext.read.parquet("/mnt/conviva-prod-archive-pbss-hourly/pbss/hourly/